aniljainbgt/Online-Retail-Store/README.md

 - Changed format of all columns to appropriate format.

 ### Analysis and Visualization
+- Created a **line chart** to visualize revenue from Jan-11 to Dec-11
+  * The chart reveals a mix trend in revenue from Jan to Apr then it shows a small growth from May till Nov.
+- The above line chart revealed a sharp dip in revenue between Jan to Apr.
+To investigate the reason behind this dip, created a **waterfall chart**
+  * The waterfall chart shows that UK contributed the most to decrease the revenue in Feb as well as Apr.
+- The **bar chart** for Top 10 Country by Revenue (excluding UK) shows that Netherlands, EIRE and Germany are the leading countries followed by Australia, Spain.
+The chart also shows a huge gap in revenue between the first country in the list and the tenth country.
+This suggests the posibility of doing something to improve in this direction.
+- Created a **column chart** to visualize top 10 customers.
+- Created a Map chart to show the distribution of sales of the company excluding UK.
+This shows, most of the sales come from European countries.

 ### Skills Used in Excel
 - Formating